stacyA21/social-media-addiction-analysis/README.md

 The primary goal of this analysis is to identify which social media platforms may negatively influence the mental health of students aged 18 to 24.
 The dataset was sourced from Kaggle, and the analysis was conducted using Python for data cleaning and statistical modeling.
 Visualizations of the results are available on a Tableau Public dashboard, providing clear and interactive representations of key findings.

 __Research Question__
-How does the use of different social media platforms affect the mental health scores of students?
+How does social media platforms affect the mental health scores of students?

+To answer this question we will zoom into 3 factors: Gender, Age and Platform.
+Question 1 : Is there a correlation between gender and mental health score?
+Question 2 : Which age group have a higher addicted score?
+Question 3 : Which Platforms have the highest addicted score and average usage?
+Question 4 : Is there a correlation between time spent on platforms and mental health scores?

 ## Data Insight